sourcegraph/handbook/content/product/onboarding/index.md

     - You will need to run Sourcegraph locally to test/validate work that engineering is doing, to provide early/often feedback.
   - Review [product resources](../index.md#resources)
   - [Products](https://about.sourcegraph.com/product)
+  - Learn how the Customer Engineering team gives demos and talks about the product in the [product demo recording](https://drive.google.com/file/d/1idbCnce5MIvtAV0GOOwgB68zQJB2WmZ9/view).
+  - Read about [search queries](https://docs.sourcegraph.com/user/search) and perform your first searches.
+  - Work through the questions from the [Sales Onboarding Quiz](../../sales/onboarding/quiz.md) to make sure you understand key concepts.
+Discuss any questions you have or knowledge gaps with your manager.
 - Get to know our customers
   - Reach out to the Sales/CE teams and ask to be added to as many customer calls as you can this week.
   - Feedback